fezriva/briscola/README.md

 # Briscola

-My attempt to create an AI which plays the Italian card game Briscola.
+My attempt to create an AI capable to play the Italian card game Briscola.
+The Agent will be trained through Reinforcement Learning.

 ## Description